 The home of relational practice

 Every project is different, everything we do is bespoke.
 If you want to choose a package, you can.
 It will still be bespoke.
 If you prefer to book step-by-step we can do that too.
-Paul will talk to you about your objectives and how we can help when you meet for a virtual hot chocolate.
-He will help you structure the project, advise you on the next steps and select the trainer who is the best fit.
+We will talk to you about your context and how we can help meet your objectives.
+We will help you structure the project, advise you on the next steps and select the trainer who is the best fit.

 The training team have worked together for many years.
 They are steeped in relational practice as teachers and leaders.
 This is the A-Team.
 The very best behaviour specialists I know.
 Each with their own style, sharing the same values with incredible experience across all settings.
 Trauma informed, attachment aware and champions of children.
 I am in awe of each one of them.